mmrmas/mmrmas.github.io/README.md

 # IPtrade: an on-chain content ownership tracking platform
 ## driven by IPT, the ownership token

-## CURRENTLY in BETA VERSION ON THE SEPOLIA TESTNET

- The smart contract **IPtrade** (address) registers, tracks and manages ownership for digital and digitized content.
-IPtrade logs content in the form of a cryptographic fingerprint to a wallet address on the blockchain.
+ The smart contract **IPtrade** (address) registers and trades ownership for digital and digitized content.
+IPtrade registers content in the form of a cryptographic fingerprint to a wallet address on the blockchain.
 It runs on **IPT** (address), the ownership token.
 This document introduces IPT together with IPtrade.
 Developments will be published on [github](https://github.com/mmrmas/mmrmas.github.io) and can be approached through [web3](https://ipt.squaredant.com/index.html)

 ## TL;DR
 - IPtrade registers SHA-512 hashes under ERC20 compatible wallet addresses.
 	- SHA-512 hashes are unique document identifiers.
 	- See this [wiki page](https://en.wikipedia.org/wiki/SHA-2) for more details (accessed on April 12, 2024)
-- IPtrade is a marketplace.
+- IPtrade is a registration and transfer platform.
 Content creators can register content and transfer ownership to their clients.
 - The token that runs IPtrade is IPT (address), the ownership token.

 ## Introduction
-Digital content is often sharedin a trust-based manner, where two very important elements are often overlooked:
+Digital content is often shared in a trust-based manner, where two very important elements are often overlooked:

 1. is the received document identical to the document that was sent?
-2. does the person who sent the document identify as the original owner of the document?
+2. does the person who has sent the document identify as the original owner of the document?

 When these two questions cannot be answered affirmatively, there is a chance that the received document is flawed, and/or the sender impersonates someone else.

-IPtrade is designed to safeguard these important security aspects of data transfer and ownership.
+IPtrade has been designed to safeguard these important integrity aspects of data transfer and ownership.
 It allows any content provider to log the SHA-512 hash of their document on-chain.
-When this hash has been logged, everyone can verify the registration and the address.
+When this hash has been logged, everyone can verify this registration and the address.
 Whoever receives a document can check if this content has indeed been logged under the address of the original owner / creator.

 ## Use-cases
-Validation of a received document is the simplest use-case of IPtrade.
-This can be helpful in the context of communicating important information, where the sender sees a need for the receiver to verify the origin of the document.
+The simplest use-case of IPtrade is the validation of a received document.
+This can be helpful in the context of communicating important information, where the sender wants to allow the receiver to verify the origin of the document.
 Examples are: medical information, financial documents, signed contracts, graduation documents, digital IDs.

-Validation can be achieved as follows:
+Validation can be achieved when:

 -  Holders of IPT can register the SHA-512 hash of a document under a wallet address that belongs to them.
 	-  A SHA-512 hash that is registered in the blockchain under the user's wallet address serves as proof that the owner has access to a document that can produce this hash.
 	- It is recommended to embed the registration address inside the document, as an additional layer of proof that the first registration of the document took place on the logged address.

-- The workflow is as follows:
+The workflow is as follows:

-	1. create a document (if possible, including the registration address inside the document)
+	1. Create a document (if possible, include the registration address inside the document)
-	2. create a SHA-512 hash with this document
+	2. Create a SHA-512 hash with this document
-	3. log this hash value under your wallet address
+	3. Log this hash value under your wallet address
-	4. send the document to the client
+	4. Send the document to the client
-	5. the client creates a SHA-512 hash from the document
+	5. The client creates a SHA-512 hash from the document
-	6. the client verifies that the SHA-512 hash was registered on the address of the owner.
+	6. The client verifies that the SHA-512 hash was registered on the address of the owner.

 A second use-case is the creation of content, followed by ownership transfer.
 This way, a creator secures the arrival of their original content, and subsequently transfers the ownership to the receiver.
 This can be applied when creating original artistic works, where an artist can establish traceability and the client can certify the origin of the work; tracing and trading of digitized products such as art and graphic design; IP management of innovations and discoveries, such as software code and genomic sequences.